GSTT-CSC/gstt-csc.github.io/_pages/fellowship_application.md

 3. Applicants must have evidence of approval in principle to take up the role of a fellow in clinical AI due to the integration alongside existing clinical work.
 Approvers of applicants need to submit an [Approval In Principle form](https://forms.microsoft.com/pages/responsepage.aspx?id=FM9wg_MWFky4PHJAcWVDVna-AjRANzBFqNJ3-Y3fS4VUMDhZRkE3UFE5SUs1RFRYNVVKM05PNTM2Ni4u) to meet this essential requirement (applications cannot progress to interview without this evidence).

+<h3 style>List of AI project placements</h3>
+This will be populated during the application cycle, please check back for updates.

 <h3 style>Applicant Webinar </h3>

 [Sign up here](https://teams.microsoft.com/registration/FM9wg_MWFky4PHJAcWVDVg,D7l7GDKcw0SIOCh3WJ1wFg,qfOAxp27gkO3USgsOAFj3A,fsqMJhRurkmWpEBf_MWh4g,FeNRBEg04UGKg7GUeSSeMA,0_vnalzLEUCGl52kuuWXBg?mode=read&tenantId=8370cf14-16f3-4c16-b83c-724071654356)

-Teh faculty will host a webinar on Wednesday 22 November 2023 at 1700-1800.
+The faculty will host a webinar on Wednesday 22 November 2023 at 1700-1800.
 This will present the features and curriculum of the fellowship, address frequently asked questions, and allow applicants to ask follow-up questions.

 <h3 style>Key Dates</h3>